steadybit/action-kit/docs/action-api.md

   .
 Note that these actions require a parameter named `duration` with type `duration`.
 - Actions spanning an unknown amount of time, e.g., waiting for a service to roll over or for deployment to finish: `"timeControl": "INTERNAL"`

+### Timeout-based Safety Measures and Time Control

+As with every distributed system things can go wrong.
+And the steadybit agent and extensions is no exception.
+Steadybit has multiple safety measures in place to prevent causing uncontrolled harm to your system:

+##### Experiment Timeout
+The Platform calculates an estimation for the total experiment duration.
+If the experiment exceeds this duration by 15 minutes, it will be canceled.
+The estimate is updated while conducting the experiment and is computed by summing up the durations of the steps.

+**Hint**: An action that doesn't specify a `duration` parameter but exceeds the timeout, will cause the experiment to be canceled.

+##### Step Start Timeout
+The Platform expects each step to start within three minutes.
+If your action takes longer than three minutes to start, the experiment will be canceled.

+##### Action SDK Heartbeats
+The Golang Action SDK will add a synthetic status callback if not present.
+It expects the status callback to be called periodically.
+If more than three calls are missed the extension will rollback all active actions on it's own.

 ### Hints and parameter hints

 Actions and action parameters can contain hints.
 These will be rendered inside the UI experiment editor.
 The following screenshot shows an action with a hint